xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The field `snippet_id` identifies a specific snippet instead of just the document as a whole.
 If you do not plan to ever have documents with multiple snippets you can ignore it.
 But as it's hard to predict the future needs it's highly recommended to use the whole snippet idea for use cases search refinement or a 'more like this' section.
 [See documents with multiple snippets](#documents-with-multiple-snippets) for more details.

+If `include_properties` is set to false properties are not included in the output, you still can filter based on them.

+If `include_snippet` is set to true the plain text snippet of the search result is returned.
+Be aware that whitespace in returned snippet can differ to the text provided to the ingestion API.

 ## Search

 Depending on the use-case searching for documents can be achieved as a search for documents _similar_ to a given snippet/document or as a _free-text search_.
 Both variants can then be run as a anonymous search or a search that is personalized.
 Personalization comes in two fashions, with a _user-id_ or by providing a interaction _history_.